 If you’re a serious saver, consider the comparison of money market accounts vs. savings accounts.

 You can earn higher rates in a money market account.

 - The rate you earn will increase when your balance reaches higher tiers.

 - You retain the freedom to withdraw funds when needed and can make electronic withdrawals or transfers from either account.

 College Rewards Money Market Account

 If you are in college now or heading there soon, Genisys has a special money market account for you.
-As a college student, you are eligible for the College Rewards Money Market when you open a Checking account and sign up for eStatements.
+As a college student, you are eligible for the College Rewards Money Market, a special HYSA bank account available to students that open a Checking account and sign up for eStatements.

 - $100 minimum balance to earn dividends